Emotionally Unavailable Men Characteristics And Traits

 - He Replaces Emotional Connections with Physical Ones

 Physical intimacy is a natural part of a romantic relationship, and it isn’t uncommon for men to be interested in initiating a physical relationship before they’ve established an emotional connection.
 The difference with emotionally unavailable men is that they will replace emotional connections with physical ones.
 If your boyfriend deflects your attempts to talk about your relationship or your emotions by initiating physical intimacy, there is a good chance that he is an emotionally unavailable man.

 What to Do If You’re With an Emotionally Unavailable Man

 The traits of emotionally unavailable men aren’t hard to read, but they can be hard to deal with, especially if you’ve found yourself married to an emotionally distant man.
 There is a difference between being emotionally unavailable and simply being bad at handling emotions.
-The difference is whether or not a man is just awkward at handling emotions, or if he tries to avoid them entirely, avoidance is the key factor that defines emotionally distant men.
-If your boyfriend avoids “labeling” your relationship, discussing his feelings, or reacts negatively when you express your emotions, it’s likely he is emotionally detached, and that your relationship is unlikely to progress any farther than it already is.
+The difference is whether or not a man is just awkward at handling emotions.
+If he tries to avoid them entirely, avoidance is the key factor that defines emotionally distant men.
+If your boyfriend avoids “labeling” your relationship, discussing his feelings, or reacts negatively when you express your emotions, it’s likely he is emotionally detached and that your relationship is unlikely to progress any farther than it already is.

 Previous ArticleHow To Tell Your Ex You Still Love Him